vdusart/virtual-core-implementation/README.md

 > What is the purpose of the add carry (ADC) instruction?

-The add carry instruction allows the addition of numbers that are greater than 64 bits in length.
+The add carry instruction adds its two operands and also adds 1 if the carry flag is set.
+This allows operations on numbers that are greater than 64 bits in length.

 > What are the checks to realise during a branch instruction?